 First check out the severe frequency anomalies with this filter:

-Behold, the "nice" looking impulse response responsible for all this frequency and timing (phasic) anomaly:
+Behold, the "nice" looking impulse response responsible for all this frequency anomaly:

-While not exactly the same, many of the characteristics described for this "ultralax" filter are the same as non-oversampling (NOS) DACs.
-By not performing antialiasing, the frequency anomalies will look like the above, there will be a slow roll-off frequency response, and of course phase distortions.
-As you know, there are some companies like Audio Note that sell very expensive non-oversampled devices (and even proudly call it "1x oversampling"!).
+While not exactly the same, many of the characteristics described for this "ultralax" (SoX quick interpolation) filter are the same as non-oversampling (NOS) DACs.
+By not performing proper antialiasing/anti-imaging, the frequency anomalies will look like the above, and there will be a slow roll-off frequency response.
+As you know, there are some companies like Audio Note that sell very expensive non-oversampling devices (and even proudly call it "1x oversampling"!).
 Not my cup of tea - IMO NOS DACs are not "high fidelity" devices even if some pay big money as "high end" products.

 So...
 How do these filters sound?Why don't you have a try and listen for yourself.
 The cost of admission to build a little Raspberry Pi 3 streamer to connect to a good USB DAC capable of high sample rates is really cheap.
 Alternatively, you can simply try out some of these settings on a standard PC with SoX (here is the command line flags cheat sheet).